 Every country in Africa is home to a stunning assortment of birds.
 Experiencing many of these birds requires a good guide.

 You can mix birdlife with big game, or go on dedicated birdlife safaris.
-Botswana is popular, Uganda has an incredible number of endemic species, while Lake Manyara and Kenya’s forests are wonderful birding destinations.
+Botswana is a popular spot.
+Uganda has an incredible number of endemic species, and Lake Manyara and Kenya’s forests are wonderful birding destinations.

 People often forget Africa’s marine life.
-With all the lions and elephants it is easy to neglect the African animals of the water.
+With all the lions, elephants, and many horned mammals, it is easy to neglect the African animals of the water.

 Africa sees more whales than any other continent.
 They migrate up from Antarctica and pass by on intercontinental migrations.

-Hermanus whale watching is arguably the finest in the world, as you can see three different whales species directly from the shore.
+Hermanus whale watching is arguably the finest in the world as you can see three different whale species directly from the shore.

-Humpback whales are a common sight all around South Africa and Mozambique, giants that breach and splash through the water.
+Humpback whales are a common sight all around South Africa and Mozambique.
+These giants breach and splash through the water.
 Bryde’s whales and southern right whales are also resident for half the year.

 Whales are harder to encounter off the coast of East Africa, where warm waters keep the giants at deeper depths.